 The frequency domain measurements show good agreement with the simulated results.
-Comparing the S-parameter response of the CB and CE TIAs in Fig. 2 we see that the main difference lies on the voltage gain.
+Comparing the s-parameter response of the CB and CE TIAs in Fig. 2 we see that the main difference lies on the voltage gain.
 The CB has a gain of 6.3 dB with a bandwidth of 80 GHz while the CE has a gain of 3.2 dB up to 130 GHz.
-The input and output reflection of both designs were below -10 dB, and the group delay was flat on the entirety of the bandwidth with very little variation.
-The Z-parameters calculated from the S-parameter measurements of the two designs (seen in Fig. 3) show a transimpedance gain (Z21) of 42 dB $\Omega$ on both designs with the CB providing 2.5 dB of peaking.
-The main difference of the two topologies is in their input impedance (Z11) with the CB presenting an impedance 25 $\Omega$ and less than 50 $\Omega$ up to 80 GHz, while the CE 35 $\Omega$ and less than 50 $\Omega$ up to 40 GHz.
-The input impedance of the CB-design can be further reduced to 10 ohm, without changing the bandwidth significantly.
-This can be done by increasing the emitter length of Q1, since Q1 in this design is operated at very high current density, where the transconductance is limited due to high current injection effects.
+The input and output reflection of both designs were well matched, and the group delay was flat on the entirety of the bandwidth with very little variation.
+The z-parameters of the two designs (seen in Fig. 3) show a transimpedance gain (Z21) of 42 dB Ω on both designs with the CB providing 2.5 dB of peaking.
+The main difference of the two topologies is in their input impedance (Z11) with the CB presenting an impedance of less than 50 Ω up to 80 GHz, while the CE only up to 40 GHz and then peaking up to 75 Ω .
 The input impedance variation is critical as it dictates the bandwidth which is dependent, amongst other factors, on the photodiode capacitance at the input of the TIA.